realworldocaml/book/book/imperative-programming/README.md

 library/imperative dictionaries in]{.idx}[imperative
 programming/imperative dictionaries]{.idx #IPimpdict}

 The dictionary we'll describe now, like those in `Base` and the standard library, will be implemented as a hash table.
 In particular, we'll use an *open hashing* scheme, where the hash table will be an array of buckets, each bucket containing a list of key/value pairs that have been hashed into that bucket. [open hashing]{.idx}

 Here's the interface we'll match, provided as an `mli`.
-The type `('a, 'b) t` represents a dictionary with keys of type `'a` and data of type `'b`:
+The type `('a, 'b) t` represents a dictionary with keys of type `'a` and data of type `'b`.

 ```ocaml file=examples/correct/dictionary/dictionary.mli,part=1
 (* file: dictionary.mli *)